yepher/shapr_notes/design_tracking/README.md

 Usage: `./buildIndex.sh |tee index.html; open ./index.html`

+`buildIndex.sh` is currently pretty terrible because Shapr3D easily builds the updated thumbnails (or the remote ones are probably outside the workspace path somewhere).
+This could be a lot better.

 * Walks through all the directories in `Documents/workspaces` looking for `thumb.png`
 * Writes HTML to standard out to build a thumbnail view of each project